tema6120/ForgetMeNot/PRIVACY_POLICY.md

 Permissions
 -----------

-* Control vibration - used in exercise when you answer incorrectly with 'Quiz' or 'Entry' test methods.
+* Control vibration - used in exercise when you answer incorrectly with 'Testing with variants' or 'Spell check' or when the timer runs out.
-* Run foreground service - used to pronounce questions and answers in background in 'Repetition mode'.
+* Run foreground service - used to pronounce questions and answers in background in 'Autoplaying mode'.
+* Prevent device from sleeping - used when Autoplaying is active so that Android does not stop playback.

 Changes
 -------